WhenMelancholy/PhysicsExp/README.md

 - Or open an issue.
 If you are also a USTC student just contact me with QQ/Email.
 Contacts are on my website.

 But don't be frustrated if none of these works.
+The project comes with absolutely no warrenty.

 **And can using these tools boost your efficiency?
 I don't know, but probably can't.**

+**However, if these can make you feel better despite spending more time, use it. **

 **Finally, think twice before wasting time on this project, instead, enjoy your life, learn some real physics, and find a (boy|girl)friend.**